pauloesteban/msc-project/README.md

+## This code has been archived and deprecated
+For latest changes please checkout `develop` branch

-# Hybrid Music Recommender using content-based and social information
+## Hybrid Music Recommender using content-based and social information
 MSc Sound and Music Computing dissertation

 Required: